 Other times, especially in modern day living, the freeze response comes on seamlessly.
 It's just the last thing in a string of events that over-stimulate the capacity of your nervous system to process at one go.

 The nervous system is "full" and down regulates "unimportant" processes to regroup its energy reserves.

 You find yourself staring at the computer screen suddenly realizing 20 minutes have gone by without you even noticing.

-If you enjoy nature shows (no, not March of the Penguins!) you’ve probably already seen the freeze response.
-You’ve also seen that a predator will ordinarily ignore prey that is not moving, for fear of contracting disease.
+If you enjoy nature shows (no, not March of the Penguins 🙂 you’ve probably already seen the freeze response.
+A predator will ordinarily ignore prey that is not moving, for fear of contracting disease.

 The phrases “scared stiff” or “frozen with fear” reflect this mammalian characteristic.
 A deer that’s “frozen in the headlights” is responding likewise.

 Freezing up is NOT a choice

 I've heard more than one story from clients—former bank clerks—who've froze in the face of a robber demanding money.
 For months afterwards, they're disturbed by their reaction.

 Similar to others who've experienced a traumatic event, they're filled with shame and completely baffled why they reacted that way.

 It's helpful when they learn that the freeze response is an automatic, non-conscious reaction that occurs when all mammals face an overwhelming threat.